steforster/Remact.Net/README.md

 For actors not written in a .NET programming language (e.g. Java Script), the interface contract must be translated.

+**Remact.Catalog application**

+Remact.Catalog is an application containing the catalog actor.
+The catalog is informed about all Remact service ports in a network.
+The catalog knows all coordinates like service name, version, host and TCP portnumber.
+The catalog actor synchronizes itself with partner catalog actors on other hosts.

+Normally each host runs a catalog actor.
+To add a new host into a Remact network, just reference a running catalog host.
+Then, all actors including those on the new host are informed about the status of all Remact service ports.
+The catalog actor is for actors what a DNS server is for hosts.

+**Anonymous client applications**

+Applications that have only client functionality can run in a browser (using Java Script) or as a .NET application.
+These applications are not registered in the catalog but they can use a catalog actor to get coordinates of open service ports.

 ###Communication models###